“Behold, I bring you good news of great joy” (Luke 2:10)

 What a wonderful way to spell JOY.

-OTHERS: Jesus said, “Love your neighbor…” and then went on to illustrate all humankind, regardless of station in life are my neighbors.
-Some of those OTHERS will nurture, understand, encourage, support, and love us.
-Some will malign, misunderstand, criticize, betray and despise us.
-Jesus also said,
+OTHERS: During his time of ministry, Jesus not only taught, but illustrated “Love for your neighbor…” All humankind, despite ethnicity, social status, even sinfulness, are my neighbors.
+Some of those ‘others’ will nurture, understand, encourage, support, and love me.
+Some will malign, misunderstand, criticize, betray and possibly, despise me.

-A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
-(John 13:34 NKJV)
+A new commandment I give to you, that you love one another… (John 13:34 NKJV)

 May you be strengthened and encouraged by the Joy of Jesus this third week of Advent…